GiraffeLars/NonoSharp/README.md

 This project started as a solo learning project, but contributions are welcome.
 Please open a PR or an issue if you wish to contribute.

 When submitting a pull request, please make note of the following:
+- No AI generated code!
 - Keep PRs focussed
 - If you make any changes to the logic, ensure that the tests verify
 - Make sure the project builds and functions as intended
 - Keep code documented
-- Try to keep AI generated code at a minimum

 ## License
 This project is licensed under the **MIT License**.
 See the `LICENSE` file.